Tellusant/docs/articles-posts/predictive-modeling-philosophies.md

 The focus is on finding relationships that are empirically robust and practically useful for prediction.
 This approach often delivers a balance between accuracy and interpretability, though it depends critically on the stability of observed relationships over time.

 ## Approximate the data
 This orientation treats the historical record as the most reliable guide to the future and judges models by predictive performance on unseen data.
-Structure is incidental; what matters is extracting stable patterns.
+Structure is incidental—what matters is extracting stable patterns.
 It excels when the data-generating process is persistent and richly observed, and it fails when regimes shift or when past patterns cease to hold.

 ### Empirical
 The empirical stance treats forecasting as a problem of pattern extraction from data, with validity determined strictly by out-of-sample performance.
 It makes minimal assumptions about underlying mechanisms and instead relies on the idea that whatever structure exists will be reflected in historical observations.

 Model choice is therefore guided by predictive accuracy rather than interpretability, and techniques range from classical time-series methods to modern machine learning.
-Its strength lies in adaptability and performance; its weakness is vulnerability when the data-generating process shifts.
+Its strength lies in adaptability and performance—its weakness is vulnerability when the data-generating process shifts.

 ### State-Space
 The state-space stance views observed data as noisy manifestations of underlying latent processes that evolve over time.
 Forecasting becomes a problem of estimating and projecting these hidden states, typically using recursive filtering methods (e.g., Kalman).